-When it comes to custody and visitation issues, one of the things that many people do not consider are the rights of grandparents.
+When it comes to custody and visitation issues, one of the things that many people do not consider is the rights of grandparents.
 However, if you need a Westlake Village child custody attorney, we are here to help.

 At the Law Offices of Stephanie L. Mahdavi, you can count on having a qualified and experienced team by your side.
 We understand the laws pertaining to custody and visitation in California and want to ensure that you are treated fairly during this process.